 100% share of the merino wool sourced for our garments (except socks and tights) is product certified by the Nordic Swan Ecolabel (Svanemerket).

 100% of PRG's merino wool is sourced from non-mulesing farms.

-ls t he ente prise a supplier to the public sector?
+Is the enterprise a supplier to the public sector?